SPRIT-DEV/operation-lightning/README.md

 ## Usage
 - `npm start`: Starts your development environment with hot module replacement
 - `npm run build`: Builds all files needed for deployment and puts them in `./dist`

+## Deployment
+Push to master will result in an automatic deployment to S3.
+The live site is available at [https://sprit.cloud]()